Malaga City Cathedral

 The interior has influences of the Renaissance and baroque styles.
 The notable 17th century choir stalls of mahogany and cedarwood were designed by Luis Ortiz.

 After his death the 40 finely carved statues of the saints behind each stall were completed by Pedro de Mena, one of Spain's most celebrated wood-carvers of the time, who spent some years in Malaga.
 Some of the chapels leading off the aisles also contain works by Pedro de Mena and his tutor, Alonso Cano.
 See Pedro de Mena's house in Malaga

-The gardens are free to visit and contain a number of interesting items in the so called Museo al Aire libre de la Cathedral de Malaga.
-The catedral gardens on Calle del Cistner are often photographed and contain a strange cross monument to victims of the civil war whose names have been removed.
-Traditional Cafe 'El Jardin' just is worth a vist.
+The cathedral gardens on Calle del Cistner are often photographed and contain a strange cross monument to victims of the civil war whose names have been removed.
+Traditional Cafe 'El Jardin' nearby is worth a vist.
+More>

 The small Cathedral Museum is easly misssed at the end of the main cathedral visit.
 Access via a wooden staricase in the cathedral shop.
 More>

 Note there is a separate line, to the left, at the entrance for worship in the cathedral, as opposed to the cultural visit to the cathedral.
-This is free and you only have access to the front area by the main chapel.
-It does give an impression of the cathedral interior.
+This is free but you only have access to the front area by the main chapel.
+It does give an impression of the cathedral's interior.